ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Stored Procedures Manual.md

 ##### IF EXISTS

-IF EXISTS specifies to drop the stored procedure *procedure_name* if it exists.
+If the IF EXISTS clause is used, the DROP statement runs without error even if the stored procedure does not exist.

 #### Example